GET IN TOUCH

 Legal Authority Behind Nebraska Bank Levies

 The Nebraska Department of Revenue has broad authority to issue a bank levy when taxpayers fail to resolve unpaid taxes.
-This authority is grounded in Nebraska statutes and administrative codes that outline how the levy process works, what steps the state must follow, and what protections are available to taxpayers.
+This authority is grounded in Nebraska statutes and administrative regulations that outline the levy process, the steps the state must follow, and the protections available to taxpayers.

 Nebraska Revised Statute 77-3906

-This statute establishes the state’s right to collect outstanding debts through distraint and sale.
-It authorizes the Tax Commissioner to seize funds from a bank account or other property when tax debt remains unpaid.
+This statute, alongside Neb.
+Rev. Stat. § 77-3910, establishes the state's authority to collect outstanding debts by seizing and selling property, including funds held in bank accounts.
+The Tax Commissioner may seize funds or other property when tax debt remains unpaid.
 Unlike private creditors or debt collectors, the department does not need a separate court judgment before enforcing a levy.

 Nebraska Administrative Code Chapter 36

-The Administrative Code provides detailed instructions for how bank levies work.
-It sets out:
+The Administrative Code provides detailed procedures for bank levies.
+Key rules under REG-36-008 include:

 Role of the Department of Revenue and Tax Commissioner